echavet/MitsubishiCN105ESPHome/README.md

 For more configuration options, see the provided hp-debug.yaml and hp-sejour.yaml examples or refer to the original project.

 ## Other Implementations:
-- [gysmo38/mitsubishi2MQTT](https://github.com/gysmo38/mitsubishi2MQTT) - Direct MQTT controls, robust but
+- [esphome-mitsubishiheatpump](https://github.com/geoffdavis/esphome-mitsubishiheatpump) - The original esphome project from which this one is forked.

- with a less stable WiFi stack.
+- [gysmo38/mitsubishi2MQTT](https://github.com/gysmo38/mitsubishi2MQTT) - Direct MQTT controls, robust but with a less stable WiFi stack.
 - ESPHome's built-in [Mitsubishi](https://github.com/esphome/esphome/blob/dev/esphome/components/mitsubishi/mitsubishi.h) climate component - Uses IR Remote commands, lacks bi-directional communication.

 ## Reference Documentation: